adriantilvar/bcx/README.md

 - ❌ No compound variants supported (e.g., `variant=primary` + `size=lg` → add special class)
 - 🔒 Configuration is limited to `base`, `variant`, and `size` (no arbitrary keys for now)

-Your **Contributing** section is solid in tone and intent, but it could be a little more specific and structured to encourage action and follow open source norms.
-Here's your original:

-> ## Contributing
->
-> Feedback and contributions are very much welcome.
-If you found a bug or have a feature request, feel free to open an issue or submit a PR.

-This is perfectly acceptable for a small utility, but here's an improved version that maintains your casual tone while adding a bit of structure:

----

 ## Contributing